-White House acted to 'lock down' Trump-Ukraine call records - whistleblower
+Whistleblower complaint describes White House cover-up on Trump-Ukraine scandal

 The call occurred after Trump had ordered a freeze of nearly $400 million in American aid to Ukraine, which the administration only later released.
 Before the call, Ukraine’s government was told that interaction between Zelenskiy and Trump depended on whether the Ukrainian leader would “play ball,” the whistleblower said.

+Trump reacted with fury after the hearing and assailed Democrats for their impeachment inquiry.

+“What ...
+Democrats are doing to this country is a disgrace and it shouldn’t be allowed.
+There should be a way of stopping it, maybe legally through the courts,” Trump told reporters.

-The identity of the whistleblower, a person within the U.S. intelligence community, has not yet been made public.
-In the report, the whistleblower said that “I was not a direct witness to most of the events described” and based his account on information from colleagues.
+The identity of the whistleblower, a person within the U.S. intelligence community, has not been made public.
+In the report, the whistleblower said that “I was not a direct witness to most of the events described” and based the account on information from colleagues.

+The New York Times and Los Angeles Times reported that Trump told staff from the U.S. mission to the United Nations he wanted to know who provided information to the whistleblower.

+“I want to know who’s the person, who’s the person who gave the whistleblower the information.
+Because that’s close to a spy,” the Los Angeles Times quoted Trump as saying based on a recording of his remarks made by a person who attended the event in New York.
+“You know what we used to do in the old days when we were smart?
+Right?
+The spies and treason, we used to handle it a little differently than we do now.”

+The New York Times, quoting three people familiar with his identity, is a CIA officer who at one time was detailed to work at the White House.

 The whistleblower’s concerns did not end with Trump’s conversation with Zelenskiy.
-The next day, the whistleblower report said, Special Representative for Ukraine Negotiations Kurt Volker and Ambassador to the European Union Gordon Sondland met with Zelenskiy and other Ukrainian political figures and advised them “about how to ‘navigate’ the demands that the president had made of Mr Zelenskiy.”
+The next day, the report said, Special Representative for Ukraine Negotiations Kurt Volker and Ambassador to the European Union Gordon Sondland met with Zelenskiy and other Ukrainians and advised them “about how to ‘navigate’ the demands that the president had made of Mr Zelenskiy.”

 Trump has repeatedly suggested wrongdoing by Biden and his son but has offered no evidence to back up the assertion.
 There has been no evidence that Biden used his position to help his son in the Ukraine matter.